francisconunesnavarro/devcase-streaming/README.md

 #### Bonus #3: Cloud Native application ☁️

 + The application is deployed to a public cloud provider (Azure, AWS, GCP or other)
-  - It must be designed so that it is possible to call the harvesting on demand and retrieve the results at a next stage.
+  - It must be designed so that it is possible to call the data harvesting on demand and retrieve the results at a latter stage.
     - For example: the app will provide a POST endpoint to start the harvesting and a GET endpoint to retrieve the data.
   - Your deliverable must include instructions on how to build it and deploy it